cheatsnake/backend-cheats/README.md

     Artificial intelligence systems have made an incredible leap recently.
 Every day there are more and more tools that can write code for you, generate documentation, do code reviews, help you learn new technologies, and so on.
 Many people are still skeptical about the capabilities and quality of content that AI creates.
 But at least by now, a lot of time and resources can be saved to increase the productivity of any developer.

     -   [ChatGPT](https://en.wikipedia.org/wiki/ChatGPT)
         > The highest quality [LLM](https://en.wikipedia.org/wiki/Large_language_model) at the moment.
-Works like a normal chat bot and has no problem understanding human speech in several languages.
+Works like a normal chatbot and has no problem understanding human speech in several languages.
     -   [Bard](https://en.wikipedia.org/wiki/Bard_(chatbot))
-        > Developed by Goolge as an alternative and direct competitor to ChatGPT.
+        > Developed by Google as an alternative and direct competitor to ChatGPT.
     -   [GitHub Copilot](https://en.wikipedia.org/wiki/GitHub_Copilot)
         > AI-powered code completion tool developed by GitHub in collaboration with developers of ChatGPT.
 It integrates with popular code editors and provides real-time suggestions and completions for code as you write.
     -   [Tabnine](https://www.tabnine.com/)
         > An alternative to GitHub Copilot that provides context-sensitive code suggestions based on patterns it learns from millions of publicly available code repositories.